The Horsynergy Approach

 When horses spend long periods adapting to pain, stress, injury, or compensation, those protective patterns can become their new normal.

-Part of my work is helping the horse rediscover healthier resting muscle tone, and greater flexibility in how they respond to the world around them.
+Part of my work is helping the horse rediscover healthier resting muscle tone, and greater flexibility in how they respond to the world.

 Build Strong Foundations